SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - National Spirit 'Desperate Measures' now lasts for 365 days, from 180
  - Focus 'Merge Tank and Material Plants' time to complete increased to 70 days, from 35

+### France
+ - Metropolitan and Colonial civilian factories now come with building slots

+### Romania
+ - Can no longer refuse Second Vienna Award

 ### Commonwealth Shared Tree
  - Focus 'Allied Economic Cooperation' MIO funds reward decreased to 500, from 750
  - Focus 'Expand the Mining Towns' building slot reward decreased to 2, from 3